-Further, parties may waive their right to a trial by jurors drawn from the divisional area in which the case is filed by filing a consent and waiver.
-If the Court grants the parties' request, jurors will be summoned from the divisional area where the courthouse is located and not from the divisional area in which the case is filed.
+All jury trials will be held in the jury divisional area in which the case is filed.
+Parties may, however, waive their right to a trial by jurors drawn from the divisional area in which the case is filed by filing a consent and waiver.
+If the court grants the parties' request, jurors will be summoned from the divisional area where the courthouse is located and not from the divisional area in which the case is filed.
 By filing this consent and waiver, the parties will waive any right they have under this Plan to have their case tried and a jury drawn from the divisional area in which the case is filed.